TL;DR

 Reducing leakage starts here.
 By monitoring block performance in real-time and reallocating inventory as needed, you protect your revenue and maximize your rebate potential.

-Automate compliance with dynamic tools like EventPipe, you can set block size restrictions to prevent teams from reserving rooms they won’t use.
-That reduces blockflation (inflated hotel blocks caused by teams overbooking rooms they won’t use), frees up inventory for others, and ensures your event runs at full strength.
+Automate compliance with dynamic tools like EventPipe.
+You can set block size restrictions to prevent teams from reserving rooms they won't use.
+That reduces blockflation, frees up inventory for others, and ensures your event runs at full strength.

 Even with strong policies, small adjustments can make a big impact.
 These proven tactics help reduce leakage, increase compliance, and keep teams on track from the start: